kumarvaradarajulu/gitdash/README.rst

   -u USERNAME, --user USERNAME
                         User name to login to Github.
-Default is picked from settings.DEFAULT_GITHUB_USER -ru REPOUSER, --repouser REPOUSER
+Default is picked from settings.DEFAULT_GITHUB_USER -p PASSWORD, --password PASSWORD
-                        User name on Github for which the dashboard must be checked.
-Login user name is different from checking user name.
-For instance you may want to check PRs on your colleague's Github account, but login with yours.
-                        This parameter is to provide your colleague's user name
-  -p PASSWORD, --password PASSWORD
                         Password to login to Github.
-Default is picked from settings.PRBOARD_GITHUB_PASSWORD -pr PULL, --pull PULL
+Default is picked from settings.PRBOARD_GITHUB_PASSWORD -d DETAILED_MODE, --detailed_mode DETAILED_MODE
-                        Filter Pull requests, with the following criteriaBy PR Number ----> num:123By PR Labels ---->
-                        labels:label1;label2;label3By PR Title ---->
-                        title:pr_title (wilcard match)By PR Title ---->
-                        etitle:pr_title (exact match)By PR All ---->
-                        num:123,labels:label1;label2;label3,title:pr_title
-  -d DETAILED_MODE, --detailed_mode DETAILED_MODE
                         Option to control output mode.
 If Detailed mode is set each PR and it's comments is displayed